Methodology

 Fee Income

-Fee income data are compiled from the Higher Education Statistics Agency (HESA) finance data record[1].
+Fee income data are compiled from the Higher Education Statistics Agency (HESA) finance data record[1] (opens in a new tab).
 HESA record the aggregate value of fees at Higher Education Providers (HEPs) for EU and non-EU domiciled students.
 These values have been used without further calculation.
 Since the previous publication, HESA has included new providers in its financial data collection.
 This publication uses the latest financial data, which restates tuition fee income figures across multiple years to include new providers.
 Therefore, tuition fee figures in this publication may differ from previous years.

 Scholarships

 Scholarship revenue awarded to non-EU students had been previously substraced from overall fee income.
-However, as outlined by MSITS[2], “goods and services may be purchased by the persons concerned or by another party on their behalf… tuition and living costs of a student may be paid by a government” or any other institution, including the provider.
+However, as outlined by MSITS[2] (opens in a new tab), “goods and services may be purchased by the persons concerned or by another party on their behalf… tuition and living costs of a student may be paid by a government” or any other institution, including the provider.
 Therefore, in this iteration of the publication, scholarships revenue will be added on to overall fee income.
 The following scholarships have been included in these calculations.

 EU higher education students and student finance access